Russell-Alykov/Russell-Alykov/README.md

 - 👀 I’m interested in Data and Python
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate with other developers
-- 📫 How to reach me: insatgram @ell_rra linkedin.com/in/ruslan-alykov
+- 📫 How to reach me:
+- insatgram @ell_rra
+- linkedin.com/in/ruslan-alykov
+- gmail kipia.ralykov@gmail.com

 <!---
 Russell-Alykov/Russell-Alykov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.